Disclaimer: The information in this guide is for general guidance on your rights and is not legal advice.

 If someone dies within seven years of gifting part of their estate, the gift will count towards the value of the estate left after their passing.
 If the total estate is valued at or over the inheritance tax threshold, tax will need paying per gift.

-Finding out if any gifts have been made isn't the easiet, but it's really important you do.
+Finding out if any gifts have been made isn't the easiest, but it's really important you do.
 Looking through bank statements, personal documents, and chatting to friends and family can help.

 2. Find out how much debt they have